sainimitha/M2-EmbSys/Project/1_Requirements/README.md

 |HLR03_LLR05|It shall have a LED which is uesd to blink when the switch ON|
 |HLR04_LLR06|It shall have a 16x2 LCD which is used to display the moisture of the soil, humidity in the air|

-## **COMPONENTS DESCRIPATION**

--  ###### Microcontroller
-An integrated circuit that contains a microprocessor along with memory and associated circuits and those controls some or all the functions of an electronic device (such as a home appliance) or system.

-- ##### ATmega32
-The AVR microController is based on the advanced Reduced Instruction Set Computer (RISC) architecture.
-ATmega32 microController is a low power CMOS technology based controller.
-Due to RISC architecture AVR microcontroller can execute 1 million of instructions per second if cycle frequency is 1 MHz provided by crystal oscillator.

-- ##### Temperature and Humidity Sensor
-The DHT11 is a commonly used Temperature and humidity sensor that comes with a dedicated NTC to measure temperature and an 8-bit microcontroller to output the values of temperature and humidity as serial data.

-- ##### Soil Moisture Sensor
-The moisture sensor measures the volumetric water content of the soil with the help of a sensing probe which must be put into the soil.
-The sensor module operates between voltages of 3.3 V to 5V.

-- ##### LED
-Light-emitting diode (LED) is a widely used standard source of light in electrical equipment.
-It has a wide range of applications ranging from your mobile phone to large advertising billboards.

-- ##### Relay Module
-A 5v relay is an automatic switch that is commonly used in an automatic control circuit and to control a high-current using a low-current signal.
-The input voltage of the relay signal ranges from 0 to 5V.

-- ##### 16X2 LCD
-LCD (Liquid Crystal Display) is a type of flat panel display which uses liquid crystals in its primary form of operation.
-LEDs have a large and varying set of use cases for consumers and businesses, as they can be commonly found in smartphones, televisions, computer monitors and instrument panels.

 ## **ADVANTAGES**
 - Just the right amount of water will be released.